University of Virginia: 21st century

 James E. Ryan, a graduate of the University of Virginia School of Law, became the university's ninth president in August 2018.
 His first act upon his inauguration was to announce that in-state undergraduates from families making less than $80,000 per year would receive full scholarships covering tuition, and those from families making under $30,000 would also receive free room and board.
 Ryan was previously dean of the Harvard School of Education.

 On the night of November 13, 2022, three students were killed and two others injured in a shooting on a charter bus that was returning to the campus from a play for a class trip in Washington, D.C.
 All three fatalities were current members of the Virginia Cavaliers football team and the alleged shooter was briefly a member of the team during the 2018 season.

+In response to increasing pro-Palestinian sentiment within college communities across the US, a group of protestors, which included UVA students, created a peaceful encampment near the Rotunda in May 2024.
+The University reportedly responded by creating a policy prohibiting camps and tents on Grounds after the encampment started, and using this as grounds to bring in local police.
+Police attacked and pepper sprayed the protesters, and they were consequently arrested and charged with disciplinary measures by UVA.
+The university later dropped all disciplinary action against the protesters.

 In 2025, the United States Department of Justice called for President Ryan to resign, citing university-wide efforts to stall and misrepresent the dismantling of the University's diversity, equity and inclusion policies.
 Ryan announced his resignation on June 27, 2025.
 In October 2025, the university made a deal with the Trump administration, agreeing to "not engage in unlawful racial discrimination in its university programming, admissions, hiring or other activities".

-On November 12, 2025, Virginia governor-elect Abigail Spanberger asked the University’s board of visitors to pause its search for a new president until she takes office, and could appoint members to the board.
+On November 12, 2025, Virginia governor-elect Abigail Spanberger asked the University's board of visitors to pause its search for a new president until she takes office, and could appoint members to the board.
 Governor Glenn Youngkin and conservative alumni criticized the move as political interference.